 Blender has a wide variety of basic shapes and tools for making more complex objects.
-This section will discuss just some of the possibilities for modeling 3D shapes.
+This section will discuss just a few of the possibilities for modeling 3D shapes.

 To add a text object to your scene, use the "Text" command in the "Add" menu.
 When you put a text object into Edit Mode, by pressing the TAB key while it is selected, you can use the keyboard, including the backspace and arrow keys, to edit the text that it contains; you will certainly want to do this, since the initial text is just the word "Text".

-When a text object is selected, the button for selecting the Object Data controls in the Properties Editor frame shows an "F".
-Clicking the "F" reveals various useful controls, some of which are shown in this picture:
+When a text object is selected, the button for selecting the Object Data properties in the Properties Editor shows an "a".
+Clicking the "a" reveals various useful controls, some of which are shown in this picture:

-For example, there are buttons to control whether multi-line text is Right, Left, or Center justified, and there are numeric buttons to control character, word, and line spacing.
+For example, there are buttons to control whether multi-line text is Right, Left, or Center justified, and there are numeric inputs to control character, word, and line spacing.
 (Not shown here — look further down, in the "Paragraph" section of the Object Data properties.)
 You can also select the font to be used for the text.
 Blender has only one pretty basic built-in font, but you can select a font file from the file system to be used instead.
 Blender can work with Postscript Type 1, True Type, and Open Type fonts.
 To select a font file, click a small "folder" icon in the "Font" section, as shown above.
 You can set separate fonts for "Regular," "Bold," "Italic," and "BoldItalic" styles.
 There are menu commands available while editing a Text object for selecting the style, but by default only the "Regular" style font is used.
 (By the way, you can download lots of free fonts from Google Fonts at www.google.com/fonts.)

 An interesting feature is that you can lay your text out along the shape of a curve.
 You need a curve object, which you can create as described in the next subsection.
 You need to know the name of the curve object; you might want to change the name to something meaningful.
 Select the text object.
 Go to the Object Data controls for the text, shown above.
-Find the box labeled "Text on Curve" (just below the font selection), click the icon on the left end of the box, and select the curve from the popup menu of curves.
+Find the box labeled "Text on Curve" (in the "Transform" section under "Font"), click the icon on the left end of the box, and select the curve from the popup menu of available curves.
 The baseline of the text will curve to match the shape of the curve.
 If you change the shape of the curve or scale it, the text will follow the new shape.
-You will likely have to scale the text—or the curve—to get it to fit nicely.
+You will likely have to scale the text and/or the curve to get it to fit nicely.
 Note that the text does not jump onto the curve; it just uses the curve object's shape, wherever the curve is located.
-The curve will not be visible in a rendered image.
-You can move the curve onto a hidden layer, if you don't want to see it in the 3D View.
-If you change the shape of the curve in the scene graph display in the top right area of the Blender window.
+The curve itself will not be visible in a rendered image.
+If you don't want to see the curve in the 3D View you can turn off the visibility of the curve in the scene graph display in the top right area of the Blender window.
 For the following sample image, I used a Bezier Circle for the Text on Curve feature, and I made the background using a circle with another circle deleted from its center.
 I used a Checker texture for the material on the background.

 Blender has two types of curves: Bezier curves and NURBS curves.
 (There are also "paths", which are just a kind of NURBS curve.)
 To add a curve to your scene use the "Add" / "Curve" sub-menu.
 A Bezier curve has "control points" with "handles" that can be adjusted to change the shape of the curve.
 NURBS curves are similar, but the curve is determined entirely by control points and isn't constrained to pass through any particular points.
 NURBS curves are known for making nice smooth shapes.
 (There are also NURBS surfaces.)

 By default, a curve is "3D," that is it doesn't have to lie in a plane.
 Usually, you want "2D" curves that are constrained to lie on a plane.
-To make a curve 2D, go to the "Object Data" controls in the Properties Editor frame.
+To make a curve 2D, go to the "Object Data" controls for the curve in the Properties Editor.
 When a curve is selected, the button for "Object Data" looks like a curve connecting two points.
 Click the "2D" button.
-You'll notice that the interior of a closed 2D curve is filled in in the 3D view, and it will be filled when the scene is rendered.
+The interior of the curve might not be filled in at this point.
+To get a filled-in curve, set the "Fill Mode" in the Object Data properties to "Both."

 When you put a curve into Edit Mode, you will see its control points.
 For a NURBS curve, they lie alongside the curve.
 For a Bezier curve, the control points are at the ends of "handles" that are attached to points on the curve.
 You can select control points and drag them (using the G key) or otherwise transform them.
 For a Bezier curve, you can also select the points on the curve and drag them.
-By default, the two ends of a handle line up, making a straight line; if you move one end, the other end also smoves.
+By default, the two ends of a handle line up, making a straight line; if you move one end, the other end also moves.
 (There are actually four types of handles: Auto, Vector, Aligned, and Free.
 Select one or more vertices in Edit Mode, and hit V to change the type of handle at the selected vertices.
 In particular, "Free" allows you to make sharp corners on a curve.)

 If the curve is not already closed and you want to close it (that is, connect the end back to the beginning), just hit "ALT-C" while the curve is in Edit Mode.
 Hitting "ALT-C" key again will re-open the curve.

 A curve can actually consist of several disconnected segments.
 If you add another curve while a curve is in Edit Mode, you add a new segment to the existing curve rather than a separate curve.
 For example, if you add a Bezier circle to the scene, put it into Edit Mode, and then add another Bezier circle inside the first, you will get a ring—a disk with a hole removed.
 That's how I made the background for the above image.
 To transform just one of the segments of a curve, put the curve into edit mode, select all the vertices of the segment that you want to transform, and then apply the transformation.

 A closed 2D curve bounds a region, which will be shown as a flat surface when you render the scene.
 When a curve self-intersects or has several disconnected segments, it's not completely clear what it means to be inside the curve.
 The rule is based on "winding number" at a point, which means the number of times that the curve encircles the point.
 If the curve circles the point an odd number of times, then the point is inside the curve; if the curve encircles it an even number of times, then the point is outside.

 It's possible to transform a Text object into a curve.
 Just select the text object, right-click to get a pop-up menu, and select "Curve" from the "Convert To" submenu of the popup menu.
 (Note, however, that you won't be able convert the curve back to a text object.)
 Once you've converted the text into a curve, you can edit the character outlines as curves.
 Furthermore, you can add other curve segments to the text curve.
 For the left object in the above picture, I created the text, converted it to a curve, put it into Edit Mode, added a Bezier circle, and manipulated the vertices of the circle so that the circle surrounded the text.
 The inside of the text was effectively subtracted from the interior of the circle.